 Lazy Foo' Productions FAQs

-Last Updated 1/07/18This page has answers to frequently asked questions regarding the site, the SDL tutorial set and the OpenGL tutorial set.
+Last Updated 1/19/19This page has answers to frequently asked questions regarding the site.
+90% of the questions I get e-mailed to me are answered here.

-Q: I found a bug/typo in the site/source code, where do I report it?A: Contact me.
+Q: I found a bug/typo in the site/source code, where do I report it?A: Contact me at my gmail address.

 I admit that the tutorials were a bit rushed, so there's going to be mistakes here and there.
 Don't be shy, I want my tutorials to be bug free.